RicardAparicio/CryptoDemo/README.md

 - Redux (custom approach) → Transfor/map datasets from one type to another through different Actions.
 - Dagger Hilt → Android-specific library from Dagger to solve Dependency Injection more easily.
 - Compose UI → Most recent and modern toolkit for render UI in Android, a game changer! 🤯
+- MockK -> To replace real classes with mocks when testing, also has tools to help in the given-when-then formula.

 ![](demogif.gif)